 - After booting into the Safe Mode, open Trash and then click on Empty.

 Note: There are situations when you are unable to open trash on Mac or you feel there is a need to uninstall or delete applications from Mac.
 One can refer to these articles by clicking on the above mentioned link.

 This is another method to empty the trash.
 Sometimes, the files may be locked hence, you are unable to empty the Trash bin.
 Hold down the Option key then go to Finder, then empty Trash.
 This should definitely help you in cleaning the Trash as the Option key invokes Mac ‘Force Empty’ feature to bypass all the locked files and removes every other item residing in your Trash.

 Note: Files deleted from Trash using this method cannot be restored again.
 So be careful about what files you are removing.
-In case, you want to restore files deleted from Trash on Mac, you can use a reliable third-party software like Remo Recover Mac.
-The software scans and retrieves back all your files from Mac Trash on any macOS like Catalina, Mojave, High Sierra, etc.
+In case, you want to restore files deleted from Trash on Mac, you can use a professional software like Remo Recover Mac.
+The software scans and retrieves back all your files from Mac Trash on any macOS like Big Sur, Catalina, Mojave, High Sierra, etc.